 - Place Vanier Sherwood-Lett

 The cold water supply in the buildings is not affected.
 Water samples from the hot water supply were taken before the repairs and sent to an independent testing facility.
 As results can take up to two weeks, we made immediate repairs in the interim.

 Further heat exchangers have failed in other locations but did not leak into the building’s hot water supply.
-A complete list of failures and replacements is being regularly updated on this website.
+A complete list of buildings is being regularly updated on this website.

 The problem with the heat exchangers was unforeseeable.
 The units are certified and specifically built for building hot water systems.
 They are designed to “fail safe” (i.e., not transfer water from the campus energy system to the hot water supply), so a failure of this type is not one we would anticipate.
 Simply put, this type of failure, by the design of the heat exchangers, is not supposed to happen.

 What is UBC doing to fix this?